razgarabedi/imagedropify/README.md

 sudo nano /etc/nginx/sites-available/imagedrop
 ```

-Paste the following configuration into the file. **Remember to replace `your_domain.com` with your actual domain name and `/var/www/imagedrop` with the correct path to your project.**
+Paste the following configuration into the file. **Remember to replace `your_domain.com` with your actual domain name and `/var/www/imagedrop` with the correct path to your project.** The `client_max_body_size` for Nginx should be equal to or greater than the Next.js application's upload limit (currently 6MB in app, example below sets 10M for Nginx).

 ```nginx
 server {